nglauber/tdcapp/README.md

 ## Libraries
 This project is written in Kotlin and it's using the following libraries:
 * AppCompat
-* Android Architecture Components (View Model, Lifecycle and LiveData)
+* Android Architecture Components (View Model, Lifecycle, LiveData and Room)
 * ConstraintLayout
 * Material Design Components Library
 * [Glide](https://github.com/bumptech/glide)